-What is Game localization?
+What is Arabic Game Localization?

-It refers to a variety of processes that aim at adapting video games holistically, handling both textual and nontextual aspects, with the goal of making it familiar and easy to use by the target user/gamer.
+It refers to a variety of processes that aim at adapting video games holistically, handling both textual and non textual aspects, with the goal of making it familiar and easy to use by the target user/gamer.

 What is localized in games?